Gould9080/Gould9080/README.md

 I'm excited to learn as much as I can about code.

-Currently working with C#, HTML, CSS, JavaScript, Vue.JS
+Experience with C#, HTML, CSS, JavaScript, Vue.JS, and Git

+Currently learning Ruby, Shopify/Liquid, React, and Docker

 <br>